cidacslab/plataforma-clima-ambiente-readthedocs/docs/source/cemaden_data.rst

    660      Soil Moisture Level 6 Minimum Daily
    ======== ===============================================

+See the :ref:`tabela-sensores` for the codes associated with the environmental variables monitored by each station type.

 Important: Not all station types have data for the Daily or Non-Daily categories and neither do the same sensors.
 Each type can provide different data, depending on its specific sensors.